marchaesen/vcxsrv/mesalib/docs/install.rst

-The build output will be placed in build/\ *platform*-*machine*-*debug*/..., where *platform* is for example linux or windows, *machine* is x86 or x86_64, optionally followed by -debug for debug builds.
+The build output will be placed in build/\ *platform*-*machine*-*debug*/..., where *platform* is for example Linux or Windows, *machine* is x86 or x86_64, optionally followed by -debug for debug builds.

 To build Mesa with SCons for Windows on Linux using the MinGW